BautraE/interactive-noisy-simulation/README.md

 **NOTE:** The following code example may not include certain changes that are in the most recent final version of the file.
 The goal here is to give an example as to how this solution was implemented.

-Full code that used to try out this solution:
+Full code that was used to try out this solution:
 ```python
 # Standard library imports:
 import json, traceback